Category: Tax Relief

 15 October, 2022 | Tax Penalties Tax Relief

 NYS and IRS Penalty Reduction Penalty relief can be successfully sought by negotiating penalty reduction with the IRS, and NYS Department of Taxation and Finance.
 In order to achieve penalty relief from either agency it may require being able to prove reasonable cause.
 Penalty reduction is important since the amount of overall tax debt attributable to penalties can be close to 50% of the total tax bill owed before penalties are added in.
-If this is your first time with a tax pen...
+If this is your first time with a tax penalty...
 CONTINUE READING

 How long can the IRS collect taxes you owe?